KICS assembly talks. Current series of KICS studies: “They were Bright and Shining Lights.”

 An Intervention from God.
 Message by Rev. Brian McClung on the 20th anniversary of his ministry in Newtownabbey FPC.

-See all messages in this series here.
+(See all the messages in the series here)

 The gospel ‘vaccine’